ninadsutrave/HospitalManagement/README.md

 # Hospital Management System

-### About
+### 📌 About
 A console run fully functional application, developed solely with the motivation of improving my proficiency in Java.
- Have used good coding practices and used the repository design pattern to make a clean and maintainable codebase.
+ Have used good coding practices and used the DAO design pattern to make a clean and maintainable codebase.

-### Tech Stack
+### 📚 Tech Stack

 - Java
 - MySQL

-### Key Features
+### ✨ Key Features

 Patient view
 - Register as a patient